Rapid, sensitive, and specific identification of Metamycoplasma hominis from plasma

 This test is not intended for medicolegal use.

 M hominis may be found in the respiratory specimens and spinal fluid of neonates.
-Although the clinical significance of such findings is often unclear, as spontaneous clinical recovery may occur without specific treatment, in premature infants, clinical manifestations of meningoencephalitis have been reported.
+Although the clinical significance of such findings is often unclear, as spontaneous clinical recovery may occur without specific treatment.
+In premature infants, clinical manifestations of meningoencephalitis have been reported.

 M hominis may play a role in some cases of pelvic inflammatory disease, usually in combination with other organisms.
 M hominis may be isolated from amniotic fluid of women with preterm labor, premature rupture of membranes, spontaneous term labor, or chorioamnionitis; there is evidence that it may be involved in postpartum fever or fever following abortion, usually as a complication of endometritis.